 Wood Dust Mask

 You are in your wood shop and you are excited to get started on your next wood project.
 You have your wood dust mask with you and start to work on your wood project.
-Are you really protected with the current wood dust mask you are you using.
+Are you really protected with the current wood dust mask you are using?

-What is a dust mask.
-A dust mask is used to place over your face and protect you from particulate dust floating in the air, mostly dust which you cannot see.
+What is a dust mask?
+A dust mask is used to place over your face and protect you from particulate dust floating in the air, mostly dust that you cannot see.

-The best scenario is to eliminate the wood dust from its source, such as a dust collection system on the woodworking tool or even a air filtration system which will remove particulate dust from the air you breath.
-Both of these solutions are effective to removing from the wood shop in general, however, the dust mask is still the predominate dust protection.
+The best scenario is to eliminate the wood dust from its sources, such as a dust collection system on the woodworking tool or even an air filtration system that will remove particulate dust from the air you breathe.
+Both of these solutions are effective in removing from the wood shop in general, however, the dust mask is still the predominant dust protection.

 There are so many different types of wood dust masks on the market today how do you know what is the best for you.
 Let’s take a look at what you need to consider for the best wood dust mask.